anindita127/ReMoS/README.md

 Set 'is_eval' flag to True to get the evaluation metrics, and set 'is_eval' to False to visualize the results.

 Download the pre-trained weights for the Lindy Hop motions from [here](https://vcai.mpi-inf.mpg.de/projects/remos/LindyHop_pretrained_weights.zip) and unzip them under `save/LindyHop/`.

- ** Training codes and pre-trained weights for Ninjutsu motions coming soon! **
+## Training and testing on the Ninjutsu motion data

+coming soon!

 ## License